3and4/Leither/doc/whitepaper-en.md

 The maintenance of a group is a public service, best operated with a consensus mechanism to coordinate the interests of all of its members.
 A group must become an organization when more potent public service is required of it.
 Any organizational entity on internet can be reconstructed in the form of a Leither group.
 ### II.
 Organization Services
-Organization service is a public or private service that organization provides.
-Most of the businesses currently on internet can be reconstructed as organization service.
+Most of the existing businesses on internet can be reconstructed as a public or private organization service.
 #### 2.1 Categories of Internet Business Services
 Internet business can be divided into categories of search engine, content, social media and tool.
 + Search engine